Ninjago77/night_light_madness/README.md

 ## How to Build?

-The Bill of Materials & Full Build/ Recreation Guide is here: [link here]
+The Bill of Materials & Full Build/ Recreation Guide is here: [BUILDME.md](./BUILDME.md)

 ## Credits & AI Usage
 AI used for Minimal Research only, everything else from design to code all done by @Ninjago77 with the exception of the Ninjago Golden Weapons Fanart.